King Dixon: University of South Carolina

 Dixon was highly recruited out of Laurens High School.
 He was co-captain of the South Carolina team in the 1954 Shrine Bowl of the Carolinas and was named the game's most valuable player.
 He committed to the University of South Carolina and, after a stellar year on the freshman team, cracked the varsity starting lineup as a sophomore and helped lead the 1956 South Carolina Gamecocks football team to a 7–3 record.
 The following season, he scored two touchdowns in the Gamecocks upset 27–21 over #20 Texas.
 His 98-yard kickoff return for a touchdown on the game's opening play was an Atlantic Coast Conference record.
 An injury kept him out of the final three games of the season.
 He was named co–captain of the 1958 South Carolina Gamecocks football team and helped lead them to an upset over Duke and a 26–6 victory over rival Clemson in the Big Thursday game.
 In addition to playing running back, Dixon also played on defense and was the Gamecocks' punter and returner.
-In his three varsity seasons, Dixon gained 1,250 rushing yards, completed 15 of 34 passes, had 20 receptions, punted averaged 32.5 yards on 58 punts, intercepted seven passes, and scored 14 touchdowns.
+In his three varsity seasons, Dixon gained 1,250 rushing yards, completed 15 of 34 passes, had 20 receptions, averaged 32.5 yards on 58 punts, intercepted seven passes, and scored 14 touchdowns.
 He was co-captain of the South team in the 1958 North–South Shrine Game.

 While attending the University of South Carolina, Dixon was a member of the United States Marine Corps Reserve and spent three years as a page in the South Carolina House of Representatives.
 In 1958, he was a candidate for the House of Representatives in Laurens County, but lost by eight votes.
 He graduated in 1959 with a degree in political science.